noah-t-cunningham/csci-468-spring2022-private/capstone/Capstone.md

 Team Member 1 was responsible for writing all the code to pass the tokenzier, parser, evaluation and bytecode tests.

-Team Member 2 was responsible for...
+Team Member 2 was responsible for writing 3 additional tests for the Compiler to pass and The Technical Documentation.

-My partner was a testing partner and provided 3 tests for my compiler.
-They also provided the documentaion for the CatScript Language.
-The compilers we made were colpletley done on our own.
-The compiler took about 120-150 hours to make while the tests and documentation took maybe an hour or two to come up with.
+We Communicated through Discord and met in Person to coordinate and discuss the requirments.

+Team Member 1 contributed 120-150 hours to make the compiler while Team Member contributed 2-4 hours to complete the tests and documentation.

 # Section 3: Design pattern